©2021 William A. Lasher

 Molly was delighted, and we watched with fascination as the three otters continued downstream, to a grassy flat where the entrance to a cave was visible on the steep hillside.
 One by one, all three of them climbed out of the river, and did what I had seen them do before – they scrutinized their surroundings cautiously, and then darted into the limestone cave and disappeared.

 “Where did they go?” said Molly.

-“I’m not sure, but if we sit here and watch, they won’t reappear any time soon.
+“I’m not sure, but if we sit here and watch, they won’t come back any time soon.
 I’ve sat here and watched for a couple of hours.
 Once they go in the cave, they’re gone.”

-We decided to climb down the steep bluff to have a look, and we picked our way along the cliff towards the cave, being careful not to lose our footing and slide off into the river.
-Occasional loose rocks tumbled down the hillside and splashed in the water as we traversed our makeshift trail.
+We climbed down the steep bluff to have a closer look at the cave, taking pains to find solid footing and not slide off into the river.
+Occasional loose rocks tumbled down the hillside and splashed in the water as we picked our way through the scree.

-Up close, the mouth of the cave was bigger than it appeared from a distance, about four feet tall.
-I had brought along a copper candle lantern, and I struck a wooden match on a rock to light it.
-I ducked inside the cave, and when I held the lantern up to illuminate the interior, I saw the otters a short distance away, further up an inclined natural tunnel … then they turned and darted off, as quickly as the candle light illuminated their eyes.
+Up close, the mouth of the cave was bigger than it appeared from a distance, about five feet tall.
+I’d brought along a copper candle lantern, and I struck a wooden match on a rock to light it.
+I ducked inside the cave, and when I held the lantern up to illuminate the interior, I saw the otters a short distance away, further up an inclined passageway.
+Then they turned and darted off, as quickly as the candlelight illuminated their eyes.